In this article

 For example, a couple who gets married on Nov.
 26 and enrolls in a new health plan on Nov.
 28 can get a Dec.
 1 effective date if they utilize their special enrollment period.
 Since open enrollment would be ongoing at that point in the year, they’d also have the option of enrolling without a special enrollment period, but their effective date would be Jan.
 1.

-Under a rule change that took effect in 2017, newlyweds are only eligible for a SEP if at least one spouse already had coverage for at least one of the 60 days prior to the wedding.
-There are exceptions if they were living in a U.S. territory or foreign country prior to the marriage, or were both in the Medicaid coverage gap and their combined income moves them out of it, or are Native American; as noted above, there’s also an exemption if they lived, prior to getting married, in an area where no plans were available in the exchange, although there are no areas where that has happened.
+Under a rule change that took effect in 2017, newlyweds are only eligible for a SEP if at least one spouse already had coverage for at least one of the 60 days prior to the wedding.1 There are exceptions if they were living in a U.S. territory or foreign country prior to the marriage, or were both in the Medicaid coverage gap and their combined income moves them out of it, or are Native American; as noted above, there’s also an exemption if they lived, prior to getting married, in an area where no plans were available in the exchange, although there are no areas where that has ever happened.

-In addition, since the 2017 rule change, the marriage SEP can no longer be used as an opportunity to upgrade to a higher metal level, unless the newlyweds are newly eligible for cost-sharing reductions (CSR), in which case they can switch to a Silver plan in the exchange, regardless of what metal level each person’s coverage was before the wedding.
+In addition, since the 2017 rule change, the marriage SEP generally does not allow a current enrollee to switch to a plan at a different metal level,2 unless the newlyweds are newly eligible for cost-sharing reductions (CSR).
+If that's the case, they can switch to a Silver plan in the exchange, regardless of what metal level each person’s coverage was before the wedding.

 If you gain a dependent due to birth or adoption, you’re eligible for an SEP.

 If you gain a dependent or become a dependent as a result of a birth or adoption, you’re eligible for a special enrollment period.
-But HHS placed restrictions on this SEP as of 2017.
-The parents do not have to have individual-market coverage at the time of the birth/adoption for the SEP to apply, but if they are, they can either add the child to their current plan (or another plan at the same metal level, if for some reason, the child cannot be added to the existing plan), or they can enroll the child alone in a new plan at any metal level.
+But HHS placed restrictions on this SEP as of 2017.4 The parents do not have to have individual-market coverage at the time of the birth/adoption for the SEP to apply, but if they do, they can either add the child to their current plan (or another plan at the same metal level, if for some reason, the child cannot be added to the existing plan), or they can enroll the child alone in a new plan at any metal level.

-If a child is placed with you for foster care or adoption, the date that you become responsible for the child’s care (meaning the foster care placement date) is the qualifying life event, even if an adoption or foster agreement is pending and has not yet been finalized.3
+If a child is placed with you for foster care or adoption, the date that you become responsible for the child’s care (meaning the foster care placement date) is the qualifying life event, even if an adoption or foster agreement is pending and has not yet been finalized.6

 Does pregnancy cause a special enrollment period?

-This helps to increase access to coverage for someone whose income would otherwise be too high to qualify for Medicaid, since both income and household size are taken into consideration when determining where a household is in relation to the federal poverty level.6 And Medicaid enrollment runs year-round, so if you’re uninsured and pregnant, check to see if you might be able to enroll in Medicaid to have coverage during your pregnancy.
+This helps to increase access to coverage for someone whose income would otherwise be too high to qualify for Medicaid, since both income and household size are taken into consideration when determining where a household is in relation to the federal poverty level.3 And Medicaid enrollment runs year-round, so if you’re uninsured and pregnant, check to see if you might be able to enroll in Medicaid to have coverage during your pregnancy.

 A child support order is a qualifying life event.